provider image

 What to teach your child about how to respond to a food-allergy reaction

 Give your child the information and tools they need to take care of themselves.
 Your child may surprise you at how much ownership they’re able to take.
-Here are some tips for talking with your child:

 • After a reaction, talk to your child about what it felt like.
-This can help them recognize another episode early.
+This can help them recognize a future episode early.
 It may also help reinforce the need to be careful about what they eat.
 In older kids, it might help them avoid the temptation of eating something to fit in or not feel left out.

 • Teach them to be responsible for carrying their own medications.
 Get your child in the habit of bringing their medications and their food action plan with them.
 Caretakers (like babysitters or grandparents) may forget to bring emergency medications.
 Even preschoolers can remember to carry a backpack or small purse.
 For young children, remind them that only an adult should open those medications.